Mutim/CodexScraper/readme.md

    pip install -r requirements.txt

 3. **Running the Program**
-    - You will need to run the program for the first time to set-up the `.env` file.
+    - You will need to run the program for the first time to set up the `.env` file.

     ```sh
     python main.py